Get a quick physical assessment, sit in a chair for approximately one hour and walk out with extra cash.

 Plasma center vs. blood center

-“First, it’s important to realize there are two ways to donate plasma,” said Dr. Kathy Puca, senior medical director at BloodCenter of Wisconsin and consultant pathologist at Marshfield Clinic.
+“First, it’s important to realize there are two ways to donate plasma,” said Dr. Kathy Puca, senior medical director at BloodCenter of Wisconsin and consulting pathologist for Marshfield Clinic Health System.
 “Plasma donation centers collect source plasma for large drug companies to produce certain medications.
 Blood centers ask volunteer donors to donate whole blood, or the fractions of whole blood – red cells, platelets and plasma – for transfusions to patients at community hospitals.”